-While most types of spiders are typically harmless, two are known to be threats in the Richmond and Northern Virginia area: brown widows and brown recluses.
+While most types of spiders are typically harmless, two are known to be threats in the Northern Virginia area: brown widows and brown recluses.
 It is important for residents to be familiar with what these spiders look like, their behaviors and the correct plan of action that should be taken when a person suffers a bite.
 Thankfully, bites from these spiders are rare and only occur when the spider is directly threatened.
-Nonetheless, it’s important to know what to expect when you come across these potentially harmful critters.
+Nonetheless, it’s important to know the differences between the brown recluse vs. brown widow spider.

 All about the brown recluse spider